Félix Garand-Gauthier

-Félix Garand-Gauthier (born November 2, 1995) is a Canadian professional football fullback for the Toronto Argonauts of the Canadian Football League (CFL).
+Félix Garand-Gauthier (born November 2, 1995) is a Canadian professional football fullback.
+He most recently played for the Toronto Argonauts of the Canadian Football League (CFL).

 University career

 Following high school, Garand-Gauthier played as a quarterback for the Lionel-Groulx Nordiques in CEGEP.
 He then played U Sports football for the Laval Rouge et Or from 2018 to 2019.
 In 2018, he won a Vanier Cup championship when the Rouge et Or defeated the Western Mustangs in the 54th Vanier Cup game.
 Over the course of his university career, Garand-Gauthier played in 14 games and recorded 12 receptions for 152 yards and three touchdowns and had 11 carries for 23 rushing yards and three touchdowns.
 He was named a U Sports Second Team All-Canadian in 2019.
 He did not play in 2020 due to the cancellation of the 2020 U Sports football season and was draft-eligible for the Canadian Football League in 2021.